ArcherDotBuild/FrontEnd-Web-Dev-Bootcamp/day-07/README.md

 Media types: print, screen, all

-Rendering: To open the print mode: in the Devtools toolbar, press ctrl + shift + p and search for rendering, select Show rendering.
+Rendering: Open the Devtools UI, press ctrl + shift + p and search for rendering, select Show rendering.
 Then on Emulate CSS media type select print or screen

 #### 2. transform